 to liberate us into life.*1

 The train pulled away and we stood there awkwardly clutching the metal siding that lined the inside of the train car.
 We didn’t want to break conversation but both our bodies were beginning to feel overexerted by standing for too long.
-I could tell she was assessing me and I wasn’t quite sure why but I was intrigued by her energy so I offered to keep her company in her compartment.
+I could tell she was assessing me and while I wasn’t quite sure why, I was intrigued.
+I was sick of sitting in the stale energy of the dining car passengers and what they scratched at inside me, so I offered to keep her company in her compartment.
 To my delight, she met that suggestion with a big smile and led me to her little abode.
 From there our conversation took on that same surreal energy I had become so good at teasing out of life.
 We weaved between our stories with the ease I have only found in other chronically ill people.
 We aren’t frightened when we’re together.
-We are looser, less guarded, and at ease with our varying degrees of disability.
-Newbies are excluded from this because in the beginning it’s hard and you can’t expect someone to just immediately embrace something so complex and devastating.
-It takes a lot of time
+We might even be excited.
+But that could could easily have been my newbie energy.

 We are weaned from our timidity

 In the flush of love’s light